muldjord/skyscraper/docs/CLIHELP.md

 ```
 Skyscraper -p snes -s screenscraper --excludefiles "*[BIOS]*"
 Skyscraper -p amiga --excludefiles "AGA*"
+Skyscraper -p amiga --excludefiles "*AGA*,Super*"
+Skyscraper -p amiga --excludefiles "*AGA*,Super*,*\, The"
 ```

-#### --includefiles &lt;MASK&gt;
+#### --includefiles &lt;PATTERN 1,PATTERN 2&gt;
 Per platform Skyscraper have default file extensions that it will accept.
 This option allows you to only include certain files within that scope.
-The mask is a simple asterisk type mask.
+The pattern is a simple asterisk type pattern.
+You can add several patterns by separating them with ','.
+In cases where you need to match for a comma you need to escape it as '\,' (see last example).

 IMPORTANT!
-Remember to double-quote the mask as seen in the examples to avoid odd behaviour.
+Remember to double-quote the pattern as seen in the examples to avoid odd behaviour.

 NOTE!
 You might also want to check out the file extension options.